Neuroesthetics: Additional areas

 Emotions play a large role in aesthetic processing.
 Experiments designed specifically to force the subjects to view the artwork subjectively (by inquiring of its aesthetic appeal) rather than simply with the visual systems, revealed a higher activation in the brain's emotional circuitry.
 Results from these experiments revealed high activation in the bilateral insula which can be attributed to the emotional experience of viewing art.
 This correlates with other known emotional roles of the insula.
 However, the correlation between the insula's varying states of activation and positive or negative emotions in this context is unknown.
 The emotional view of art can be contrasted with perception related to object recognition when pragmatically viewing art.
 The right fusiform gyrus has been revealed to show activation to visual stimuli such as faces and representational art.
+The neuroaesthetics of facial recognition hold particular importance, as being drawn to faces likely increased sociability, allowing tribal environments to grow, resulting in greater protection and more availability of mates.
+This is likely involved in genetic fitness of offspring and child-rearing as well.

 This holds importance in the field because as Ramachandran also speculated, object recognition and the search for meaning can evoke a pleasant emotional response.
 The motor cortex was also shown to be involved in aesthetic perception.
 However, it displayed opposite trends of activation from the OFC.
 It may be a common correlate for the perception of emotionally charged stimuli despite its previously known roles.
 Several other areas of the brain were shown to be slightly activated during certain studies such as the anterior cingulate cortex, previously known for its involvement in the feeling of romance, and the left parietal cortex, whose purpose may be to direct spatial attention.

 Different artistic styles may also be processed differently by the brain.
 In a study between filtered forms of abstract and representation art, the bilateral occipital gyri, left cingulate sulcus, and bilateral fusiform gyrus showed increased activation with increased preference when viewing art.
 However, activation in the bilateral occipital gyri may be caused by the large processing requirements placed on the visual system when viewing high levels of visual detail in artwork such as representational paintings.
 Several areas of the brain have been shown to respond particularly to forms representational art perhaps due to the brain's ability to make object associations and other functions relating to attention and memory.
 This form of stimuli leads to increased activation in the left frontal lobe and bilaterally in the parietal and limbic lobes.
 Also, the left superior parietal lobule, Brodmann's area 7, has been shown to play a role in active image construction during the viewing of art specifically containing indeterminate forms such as soft edge paintings.
 Bottom up processes such as edge detection and the exploration of visual stimuli are engaged during this type of aesthetic perception.
 These roles are consistent with previously known parietal lobe responsibilities in spatial cognition and visual imagery.